Diebbo/SussySO/DOCUMENTAZIONE.md

 void test3() {
   test_process = current_process;
   initFreeStackTop();
-  /*While test was the name/external reference to a function that exercised the Level 3/Phase 2 code,
-   * in Level 4/Phase 3 it will be used as the instantiator process (InstantiatorProcess).3
-   * The InstantiatorProcess will perform the following tasks:
-   *  • Initialize the Level 4/Phase 3 data structures.
-These are:
-   *     – The Swap Pool table and a Swap Mutex process that must provide mutex access to the
-   *        swap table using message passing [Section 4.1].
-   *     – Each (potentially) sharable peripheral I/O device can have a process for it.
-These process
-   *        will be used to receive complex requests (i.e. to write a string to a terminal) and request
-   *        the correct DoIO service to the SSI (this feature is optional and can be delegated directly
-   *        to the SST processes to simplify the project).
-   *  • Initialize and launch eight SST, one for each U-procs.
-   *  • Terminate after all of its U-proc “children” processes conclude.
-This will drive Process Count
-   *      to one, triggering the Nucleus to invoke HALT.
-Wait for 8 messages, that should be sent when
-   *      each SST is terminated.
-   */

   // Init array of support struct (so each will be used for every u-proc init. in initSSTs) initSupportArray();

   // alloc swap mutex process
   swap_mutex = allocSwapMutex();

-  // Init. sharable peripheral (done in initSSTs)
-  /* Technical Point: A careful reading of the Level 4/Phase 3 specification reveals that there are
-   * actually no purposefully shared peripheral devices.
-Each of the [1..8] U-procs has its own flash device
-   * (backing store), printer, and terminal device(s).
-Hence, one does not actually need a process to
-   * protect access to device registers.
-However, for purposes of correctness (or more appropriate: to
-   * protect against erroneous behavior) and future phase compatibility, it is possible to have a process for
-   * each device that waits for messages and requests the single DoIO to the SSI.
-   */

   //Init 8 SST
   initSSTs();